Hungary dual citizenship: complete guide

 Do Hungarian citizens need a visa to the USA?

-To enter the United States, Hungarian citizens need to obtain an Electronic Travel Authorization (ETA).
+To enter the United States, Hungarian citizens need to obtain an Electronic Travel Authorization, or eTA.